 “Networking Class Host Name List”.

-The hostname you picked at the beginning of the term should be assigned to your server.
-We won't be configuring your client host in this project, so it should continue to use DHCP as before.
+The hostname and IP address you picked at the beginning of the term should be assigned to your server.
+We won't be configuring your client host (your second computer) in this project, so it should continue to use DHCP as before.

 Since version 11, Fedora doesn't enable the